 My Name Is Not Durwood: Eduardo gets Blu's name wrong for most of the film, calling him "Stu", "Sue", "Lou" and "Drew".

 Never Trust a Trailer: One would assume the main plot is Blu trying to win over Jewel's father's appreciation while having to deal with a new contender for his wife's affection.
-The former is touched upon, and the latter never happens.
+The former is touched upon, and, while Roberto makes a few passes at Jewel, the plot thread never really goes anywhere.
 The story is more about other things.

 Poison Dart: Nigel plans to shoot Blu with a porcupine quill tipped with poison-dart frog toxin.
 It turns out the frog from which he got the toxin is not actually poisonous, however.